How Breastfeeding and Bottle Feeding can Become Equal.

 If they offered feeding help for only white parents, or rich parents, or Christian parents wouldn’t there be outrage against such discrimination ?

 So how is it ok to discriminate against combination/formula feeding parents, especially as they are actually in the majority ? ?

-The only time those in power listen to the people is when the people get too loud to ignore….so we have to get loud!
+The only time those in power listen to the ordinary people is when those people get too loud to ignore….so we have to get loud!

-Breastfeeding and Bottle Feeding parents have to make a stand, side by side, and demand comprehensive Baby Feeding education, and accessible, available and non-judgemental help and support for all parents !
+Breastfeeding and Bottle Feeding parents have to make a stand, side by side, and demand comprehensive Infant Feeding education, and consistent and easily accessible help and support for all parents !

 If you receive poor or no support, for either breastfeeding or bottle feeding, in hospital then send that hospital an email and complain.
-Tell them you expect them to respect your parental choices, and remind them that it is their duty to help you feed your baby, however you choose to feed.
+Tell them you expect them to respect your parental choices, and remind them that it is their duty to help you feed your baby, whatever feeding method you choose.

 If a Midwife or Health Visitor seems judgemental or critical because you are combination or formula feeding then contact your local health authority and tell them you want support and advice on all feeding methods and don’t expect to receive second rate treatment because of your feeding choice.
 If they don’t give you the help and support you need for breastfeeding, or leave you feeling like a failure if you are struggling…tell them !

 If you go to a lactation consultant and they criticise you for you giving top up bottles, or make you feel inferior, or dismiss pumping/expressing them tell them.
 Tell them how bad they made you feel, how unsatisfied you were with their service and how you won’t be recommending them to anyone else.